HabaneroCake/pii-filter/README.md

 browsers.

 ## Scenarios
-We hope that this software can be useful in at least some of the following scenarios:
+We hope that this software can be useful in some of the following scenarios:
 - privacy, security, fraud-detection, and data-auditing
 - anonymizing data for research, marketing and machine learning
 - accessibility and online guidance